LuckIlNe/Stepic_perl/README.md

-all tasks for Course perl on stepic
+all tasks from course perl on stepic